-In the government-wide financial statements, net assets are classified in the following categories:
+In the government-wide financial statements, net position are classified in the following categories:

-Invested in Capital Assets - This category groups all capital assets into one component of net assets.
+Net Investment in Capital Assets - This category groups all capital assets into one component of net position.
 Accumulated depreciation on these assets reduces this category.

-Restricted Net Assets - This category presents external restrictions imposed by creditors, grantors, contributors or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation.
+Restricted Net Position - This category presents external restrictions imposed by creditors, grantors, contributors or laws or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation.

-Unrestricted Net Assets - This category represents the net assets of the Authority that are not restricted for any project or other purpose.
+Unrestricted Net Position - This category represents the net position of the Authority that are not restricted for any project or other purpose.